dharmafly/noodle/README.md

 #### 2) Run the build script

 1. Set up a [ruby installation] (http://www.ruby-lang.org/), if you don't already have one in your environment.
-2. [Download this Rakefile](https://github.com/downloads/dharmafly/dharmafly-docs/Rakefile) to your project's working branch.
+2. Follow the instructions in the [`command-line-tool`](https://github.com/dharmafly/dharmafly-docs/tree/command-line-tool) branch, to install `satya`.
-3. Run `rake build` to setup Dharmafly Docs in a new gh-pages branch.
+3. Run [`satya build`](https://github.com/dharmafly/dharmafly-docs/tree/command-line-tool#build) to setup Dharmafly Docs in a new gh-pages branch.

-You can find the Rakefile documentation here https://github.com/dharmafly/dharmafly-docs/wiki/Rakefile-Guide

 ### Setting up manually